New Dem turmoil as Donna Brazile levels sexism accusations against Clinton's top dog

 Describing a tense conference call on the matter, Brazile reportedly wrote: “I have worked with men all my life in politics and I can sense when they get to this part about not being able to deal with a woman.
 This is not a racial thing.
 This was a gender thing.”

 She also reportedly wrote that she interjected during the call to say: “You know, this does not feel like a negotiation to me.
 This feels like power and control.
-Gentlemen, let’s just put our dicks out on the table and see who’s got the bigger one, because I know mine is bigger than all of yours.”
+Gentlemen, let’s just put our d---- out on the table and see who’s got the bigger one, because I know mine is bigger than all of yours.”

 BRAZILE ALLEGATIONS EXPOSE DEM RIFT